UWPCE-PythonCert/PythonCertDevel/source/scripts/properties.rst

 Setters and Getters
 ===================

-Many languages have Setters and Getters, Java, C#, C++, Smalltalk, Ruby, JavaScript.
+Many languages have Setters and Getters, Java, C#, C++, Ruby, JavaScript.
 Many programmers when they come to Python from these languages continue to create them and use them without taking them all the way to Python Properties.
 It's a marker of someone coming in from one of these other languages and it's a sort of advanced rookie mistake.
 "Oh your class has a setter and a getter... great... where are the properties?"

 Code!